DeadAugust/Playground_Royale/README.md

 =================
 ### work together to win alone

-a semi-cooperative free-for-all game in the browser for 2-20 players
+a semi-cooperative game of middle school embarassment in the browser for 2-20 players

 by Atharva Patil and August Luhrs
 Collective Play Final Project